The recent events involving the global pandemic took risk management and resilience to a whole new plateau for the business world.

 Risk Management: Understanding Weaknesses & Challenges

 How can you prepare to cope with unforeseen circumstances?
 Well, first of all, you need to understand the gaps and weaknesses your customer service department faces.
 In some cases, it might be a lack of personnel, a bottleneck in phone lines, possible internet outages, among many others.
 A good risk management policy is to address weaknesses with robust contingency plans and put them into practice before you need them to work.
 This is what McKinsey & Company in a recent article called “Proactive Risk Management”.
 In their statement, redundant systems need to be seen as an asset directed to long-term success.
 In other words, aiming all cannons towards reducing costs and maximizing profit is great when everything is calm but can lead to a disaster (or even bankruptcy) if no redundancy is left to cope with during disrupting moments.
 For example, overstaffing for moments of critical need is a good measure.
 Perhaps, your operator’s idle time is financially less significant than losing customers because you weren’t there for them when they needed you.
+If you want to understand third party risk management, click here.

 Learning and Growing: Finding Resilience